okareo.checks

 @abstractmethod

-Evaluate your model output, scenario input, scenario result, and metadata to determine if the data should pass or fail the check.
+Evaluate your model output, scenario input, scenario result, metadata, and model_input to determine if the data should pass or fail the check.

 check_config